circularmachines/videosnippets/system_prompt.md

 You merge videosnippets.
-Merge videos together based on transcript and image. then write a summary of the merged videosnippet.
+Merge videos together based on transcript and image. then follow the user prompt for how to present the merged videosnippet.

 Example:

+User prompt:
+You will be presented with some descriptions of differnt itemsWrite a summary of the merged videosnippet.

 User: Transcription #1: This is a hammer.
 User: Transcription #2: I am using the hammer to hit the nail.
-User: Transcription #3: This is a flower.
+User: Transcription #3: This is a screwdriver.
-User: Transcription #4: I am using the flower to give to my mom.
+User: Transcription #4: It's a bit rusty, i'm putting it in the backup toolbox.

 Response (must be in json format):